tobias-fyi/challenges/100DaysofX/02-Story/001/001-Draft.md

 _One: I accidentally took in too much water._ _Two: I am more dehydrated than I thought._

+#### 18:44 ~ Break

+#### 21:27 ~ My Bones

 He walked on the road.
 He traveled over bones. _This road has a history._

 Torlan wandered on down the road.
 He was being led to something, he knew.
 How he knew, he worried not.
 A carefree traveler _does_ still have a history, whether or not he carries it with him.

 Everything has a history, even if it is never considered.
 Each one of the bones has its own history.
 Torlan wondered not about the them—why or how they got there.

+    CWS-001 ~ The road is the skeleton of a immense snake, long dead
+    CWS-001 ~ Remembers one thing about his past at the end

+    CWS-001 ~ Line in the Sand

 Torlan noticed that he actually was getting somewhere.
 Small dunes paralleled the road to his left, stretching into the distance until being lost in the haze near the horizon.

 Each mound of the offwhite sand was indistinguishable from the next, particularly when no one is paying them much attention.
 Torlan felt a new thought bump up to against the edge of his consciousness, his mouth half-forming the half-forgotten question.

 His attention was on the bones, however, forcing all other thoughts out into the haze of his subconscious.
 Some of the bones on which he walked were easily as long as he was tall.

+    CWS-001 ~ Mind starts coming back // Ability to reason increases

 There are bones in the road.
 They hadn't always been this size...